MatthewSmith430/GVTr/README.md

 This package presents a set of functions to implement the Global Value Tree (GVT) analysis approach of world input-output data (WIOD) developed by:
 Zhu Z, Puliga M, Cerina F, Chessa A, Riccaboni M (2015) Global Value Trees.
 PLoS ONE 10(5): e0126699. <https://doi.org/10.1371/journal.pone.0126699>

-The package allows you to:
+The packagae allows you to:
 -Load WIOD data for 2000 - 2014

--Create a value added contribution matrix/edgelist/network from the WIOD

--Create a GVT for a root country-industry node
+-Create a value added contribution matrix/edgelist/network from the WIOD -Create a GVT for a root country-industry node
 -Plot GVT

 Packages
 --------